The roadmap for Product/Market Fit… maybe

 The second version of the website was so bad, there were database errors shooting out the bottom.
 Database errors, on the home page, of the company that you’re supposed to trust with your precious website.

-So that’s step (4), the SLC product that fulfills the job with the absolute minimum of “Product.”
+So that’s step (4), the SLC product that fulfills the job completely with the absolute minimum of “Product.”

 When you do marketing and sales, with a product that people actually need, in a large and growing market (all covered by the exercise under (2)), then you might have a nice growth curve: